PlotoZypresse/obsidian_notes/CompSci/Semester_3/ML/Lesson 2/L2 Ridge Regression.md

 ---

 #### Overview
-- Ridge Regression, also known as L2 regularization, is a technique used for analyzing multiple regression data when [[multicollinearity]] is present.
+- Ridge Regression, also known as L2 regularization, is a technique used for analyzing multiple regression data when [[Multicollinearity]] is present.
 - It adds a degree of bias to the regression estimates, which reduces the standard errors.

 #### Mathematical Formulation